Overview

 - Display accuracy: Look for 100% DCI-P3 or 100% Adobe RGB coverage. sRGB-only displays are insufficient for professional color work.
 Factory calibration (Delta E < 2) saves you from buying a colorimeter.

 - RAM: 32 GB minimum.
 4K video editing and 3D rendering eat memory.
 16 GB will cause painful slowdowns on complex projects.
+I learned this the hard way.

 - Storage: 1 TB SSD minimum, with fast read/write speeds.
 Video projects generate massive files.
 A second NVMe slot is a bonus.